Jahnosch/GenePS/README.md

 default minimum for query coverage is 30%.
 A higher threshold could exclude false positive regions and save run time.
 If the threshold is too low a true positive region might be missed.

-out_dir: specify an output directory
+out_dir: specify an output directory.
+If nothing is specified a "Predictions"-folder will be created in the same directory as the "build_modles.py"-output.

 quick: GenePS first aligns all protein sequences against a candidate region to find the protein sequence within a cluster that is most likely to give the best prediction for this particular region.
 Alignments and predictions in GenePS are